ARM-software/PAF/doc/index.rst

 Fault campaign
 ~~~~~~~~~~~~~~

+A fault campaign is a container with all information needed to perform a
+fault injection campaign: information about a program, the fault model used,
+and the list of all fault to inject together with the details of how to inject
+them.

 Fault classification
 ~~~~~~~~~~~~~~~~~~~~

 When analysing the resistance of a program against fault attacks, it's useful to classify the faults according to their effects:

 * *success*: the fault was injected and had an effect on the behaviour of the program that can be considered a succesful attack.

 * *noeffect*: the fault was injected, but did not have a noticeable impact on the behaviour of the program.
 This might be true, but this could also be because the Oracle_ was not defined precisely enough.

 * *crash*: faults do mess-up the code in many ways (e.g. accesses to invalid memory, unaligned accesses, ...), which are often capture by exception handlers.
 Note that classifying a fault effect as a crash does not mean the fault can not be succesful !
 It only means that the fault effect will depend on how the the exception handlers are setup and will manage the exception.
   The *crash* classification should be used when it is not known what will happen exactly, because for example the exception handlers behaviour are managed by a different team, and further thinking is needed.

 * *caught*: this classification is useful when a program has protections against fault injections.
 These protections, on top of passive mesures like redundancy often come with an active aspect, where the program will change and adapt its behaviour when it becomes suspicious of a fault injection.
 In the literature, this is often the ``kill_card`` function that gets invoked to wipe out all secrets for example.
 It is useful, when testing the resistance of a program to be able to classify the faults that have been caught by the protection schemes.

 * *notrun*: this classification is for faults which have not been injected.
   It's useful in reports to be able mark them as *notrun*.

 * *undecided*: faults can alter the control flow of a program, and knowing when to halt the simulation is a hard problem.
 In some cases, the program can still be in the valid control flow (compared to the reference execution), but locked in an infinite loop, or may be a few more cycles of simulation would have enabled to conclude.
 This classification usually appears when some sort of timeouts set to the simulation have triggered.

 Oracle
 ~~~~~~